 - Interpret and report results.

-Genetic testing may be an exclusion of benefits.
+Genetic testing may be an exclusion of benefits for some insurance providers.
 Prior Authorization approval should be obtained prior to obtaining the sample.

 Patient/family autonomy guides decisions to pursue genetic testing.